la2050/archive/_organizations/boys-girls-club-of-mar-vista-gardens.md

-  from the past two months include the formation of our first sports league (Ultimate Lacrosse League), creation of a recycling program for the housing community operated by Club members, our first Family Night celebration in honor of our one month anniversary, a St. Patrickâ€™s Day party for teen members, and upcoming Easter Celebration for the entire community.
+  from the past two months include the formation of our first sports league (Ultimate Lacrosse League), creation of a recycling program for the housing community operated by Club members, our first Family Night celebration in honor of our one month anniversary, a St. Patrick’s Day party for teen members, and upcoming Easter Celebration for the entire community.
 Our Club members have started creating animated cartoons and recording music in our tech room.
 We are extremely proud of our teen members who have started